 What we do:

 The Physics Department encourages children to study Physics as a subject in its own right.
 In every year group Physics is taught by physicists.
-We offer Edexcel IGCSE Physics and AQA Advanced Level Physics.
+We offer a tailored KS3 program, followed by Edexcel IGCSE Physics and AQA Advanced Level Physics.
 Lessons are interactive at all levels and include practical work, project work and teacher demonstrations.
 Further enrichment is provided by books, a wide collection of video clips, and the ICT resources within the department.
-We have a fine telescope so often teachers can be found in the playground at 8.00 am on January mornings offering detailed views of the moon.
+We have a fine telescope, so teachers can be found in the playground on clear winter mornings demonstrating practical astronomy.
 During the eclipse of March 2015, we coordinated the observations of the moon as it passed in front of the sun.

 |Head of Physics:

 Dr D Hayton, Dr M Cuthbert, Mr J Slack